 - Thread to match

 1. Measure the length and width of draft stopper.
 Cut 2 pieces of fabric to those measurements and add about an inch all around for seam allowance.
 Lay the fabric right sides together on work surface and pin one short side and two long sides together.
 Sew together on a sewing machine.
 Remove pins, turn right side out.
 Place draft stopper inside.
 Sew open end together by machine or hand.

 Optional: I made a pom-pom for each corner.

 To learn how to make pom-poms, see this post: A Little Bit of Chic, Warm, and Snuggly

 Hot glue or hand stitch a pom-pom to each corner.

 How To Add Weather Stripping to a Door

-Since I wanted to seal a door, I used EPDM Rubber Self-Sticking Weatherseal tape instead of caulk.
+I also use EPDM Rubber Self-Sticking Weatherseal tape instead of caulk.
 Caulk is perfect to use around drafty windows.
 Simply measure around the door jam and cut a piece of the tape to that measurement.
 Remove paper backing and press into the door jam.

 If you would like to find out more ways to Winterize your home, check out the tips from Home Depot.